AndresRCB/aks-workload-identity/terraform/README.md

 ```

 ### Run az cli Command to establish federated identity credential
+**Note**: terraform is doing this step for you, so only follow the instructions below to set up new identities.
+In other words, the portion below is for reference!
-Run the following command with your own values (identity-name, resource-group, issues and service account details)
+You can run the following command with your own values (identity-name, resource-group, issues and service account details)

 ```sh
 ## Sample command to run in your jump box: